 If you’re restoring a motorcycle for the first time, building a cafe racer is an excellent choice because of how simple it is.
 You can find the parts you need on almost any internet selling platform.
 And the best part of building a cafe racer?
 It’s cheap!
 Click here to see my article about whether or not you need experience to restore a motorcycle.

 I have also created an entire video series about how to rebuild a motorcycle from start to finish.
 Within this series includes tips and tricks you won’t find anywhere else online as well as tutorials on hard to tackle components such as carb rebuilds, body work, and electrical.
-Click here for more information if you’re interested in restoring or building your dream motorcycle!
+Click here for more information about how to save on a project motorcycle.

 What Part Of The Motorcycle Should I Start On?